This article describes more technically how LotAtc server works with DCS.

 Internal testing

-During development, LotAtc can dump lot of information on its use : DCS blocking time, filtering/radar/relief computation time.
-This allows to follow the performances of all algorithms during dev phase.
+During development, LotAtc can dump a lot of information on its use: DCS blocking time, filtering/radar/relief computation time.
+This allows us to follow the performance of all algorithms during the development phase.

-Optimisation is a continuous work, each release gain some performances, it is very important with DCS that allows more units now.
-Moreover, by adding new features and more simulation into LotAtc, performances have to stay the same and even better..
+Optimization is continuous work, each release gains some performance improvements, which is very important with DCS that allows more units now.
+Moreover, by adding new features and more simulation into LotAtc, performance has to stay the same and even get better.

 Updated: